oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](images/CIS_Db_Compliance_Dashboard_Image_23-1.png " ")

 18. Each rule name violated and rationale for the violation can be explored below, And also by clicking on Report.

   ![](images/CIS_Db_Compliance_Dashboard_Image_24-1.png " ")

-  Compliance Evaluation Report will be populated in separate page can be used for further analysis of each rule passed or failed.
+  Compliance Evaluation Report will be populated on a separate page that can be used for further analysis of each rule passed or failed.

   ![](images/CIS_Db_Compliance_Report_Image_25-0.png " ")

- Under Result Details, by clicking at arrow mark at **emrep.us.oracle.com: CIS_DEMO** gives more information on individual rules.
+ Under Result Details, clicking on the arrow mark at **emrep.us.oracle.com: CIS_DEMO** gives more information on individual rules.

   ![](images/CIS_Db_Compliance_Report_Image_26-1.png " ")

-19. By going back to  **Compliance Dashboard** page,  Click on the standard that you created **CIS_DEMO** in the previous steps to review further evaluations.
+19. By going back to the **Compliance Dashboard** page,  click on the standard that you created **CIS_DEMO** in the previous steps to review further evaluations.

   ![](images/CIS_Db_Compliance_Dashboard_Image_27.png " ")

- Each rule results can undergo in detail analysis as shown in this page.
+ Each rule result can undergo a detailed analysis as shown on this page.

   ![](images/CIS_Db_Compliance_Results_Image_28.png " ")

-  All these will give you a CIS Compliance security posture of database target.
+  All of these will give you a CIS Compliance security posture of database target.

   ## Task 5: Host Security Compliance